May 27, 2020 Update

 This is a rapidly evolving situation, and we are doing our very best to prepare, keep people safe, and maintain access to essential care.
-As things change, we will continue to monitor the situation and provide updates or changes to our services on both social media and our website.
+As things change, we will continue to monitor the situation and provide updates to our services on both social media and our website.
 Thank you for your patience during this time.

 Note: For patients who are symptomatic of COVID-19/self-isolated/too ill to attend the clinic but require medication and have an active prescription on file with our clinic, phone assessments can be completed and medications are given to a delegate whenever possible.